 The dawn of a new history is growing brighter.
 Through the manifestation of the only begotten Daughter in the providence of restoration, humanity has new hope.
-We are completing heaven's providence, reaching our global village with the message of the Mother of peace.
+Now Heaven's providence is entering the era of the completed Cheon Il Guk.
+I am reaching everyone in our global village with the message of the Mother of peace and the only begotten Daughter.
 Vision 2020 brought us to the mountain top.
-Now let us greet the rising sun with all our hearts.
-Let us advance together into the bright, new, hopeful era of the settlement of God's kingdom, Cheon Il Guk.
+The promised land is in sight.
+Now it is time for us to greet the new rising sun with all our hearts.
+Let us march together toward the bright, new, hopeful era of the settlement of God's kingdom, Cheon Il Guk.